jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

 Scratch space on ALPINE is deleted every 90 days.
 If you would like to avoid this, please work in your project space (250 GB limit) or request petabyte storage space (for a fee).

-To avoid having your projects disappear in the poof with no warning, it is important to save your work locally.
+To avoid having your projects disappear in a poof with no warning, it is important to save your work locally.

 There are many strategies to do this.
 We will discuss one strategy.
 Consult with your lab and/or the ALPINE help people for advice on what would be best for your projects!